phishman3579/java-algorithms-implementation/README.md

 * Find total of all elements in a sequence
   + using a loop
   + using Triangular numbers
-* Largest sum of contiguous subarray (dynamic programming)
+* Largest sum of contiguous subarray (Kadane's algorithm)
 * Longest palin­dromic sub­se­quence (dynamic programming)

 ## Sorts